Yismen/timy/README.md

 MIX_PUSHER_APP_KEY="${PUSHER_APP_KEY}"
 MIX_PUSHER_APP_CLUSTER="${PUSHER_APP_CLUSTER}
 ````
+- Next you may want to publish the config file: `php artisan vendor:publish --tag=timy-config` to change default configuration.
+Pay attention to the option of creating default dispositions.
 #### If you are using package routes and it's front-end views:
 - Next run `php artisan vendor:publish --tag=timy-public` to publish the frontend assets.
 - Super admin can visit route `/timy/super_admin` to manage Roles.
 This route is protected.